apache/pekko-http-quickstart-scala.g8/docs/src/main/paradox/intellij-idea.md

 IntelliJ IDEA
 -------------

-[IntelliJ IDEA](https://www.jetbrains.com/idea/) from JetBrains is one of the leading IDEs in the Java/Scala community, and it has excellent support for Akka HTTP.
+[IntelliJ IDEA](https://www.jetbrains.com/idea/) from JetBrains is one of the leading IDEs in the Java/Scala community, and it has excellent support for Pekko HTTP.
 This section of the tutorial describes how to set up, test and run the sample project in IntelliJ.

 ## Setting up the project

-To add the Akka HTTP example project to IntelliJ, follow these steps:
+To add the Pekko HTTP example project to IntelliJ, follow these steps:

 1. Open IntelliJ.
 1. Select **Open** from the Welcome dialog or **File &gt; Open** from the Editor.